oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/styleguide.md

-The usual [Julia naming conventions](https://docs.julialang.org/en/v1/manual/style-guide/#Use-naming-conventions-consistent-with-Julia-base/) apply to Oscar, too (that said, for various reasons our code still violates quite some of them; but in general we strive to reduce these)
+The usual [Julia naming conventions](https://docs.julialang.org/en/v1/manual/style-guide/#Use-naming-conventions-consistent-with-Julia-base/) apply to Oscar, too (that said, for various reasons our code still violates quite some of them; but in general we strive to reduce these).
+Here is a summary of the naming convention followed in Oscar:

-- `CamelCase` for types, `snake_case` for everything else
+- Use `CamelCase` for types and `snake_case` for *everything* else.
+(Internal functions do not have to follow these rules.)
-- `isfoo` not `is_foo`
+- Noteworthy difference to Julia base is that we do not have exceptions `is*` or `has*`.
+  It is `is_foo` instead of `isfoo` and `has_bar` instead of `hasbar`.
-- for generic concepts choose generic names, based on general algebraic concepts, preferably not special names from your area of speciality.
+- For generic concepts choose generic names, based on general algebraic concepts, preferably not special names from your area of speciality.
-- use Julia conventions where applicable.
+- Use Julia conventions where applicable.
-- in Julia we have multiple dispatch, so we do not need a function like `point_from_matrix` as the from part is clear by the type of the argument.
+- In Julia we have multiple dispatch, so we do not need functions like `point_from_matrix` as the "from" part is clear by the type of the argument.
   It should be called `points(T::Matrix)` in some variation.
-  Similar: `matrix_to_points`.
-It is fine to use them internally, where useful.
+  Similarly for `matrix_to_points`.
+Of course it is fine to use them internally, where useful.
-- follow the mathematics.
-If your function needs a list of points, you should create a point-type and then use this.
+- Follow the mathematics.
+If your function needs a list of points, you should create a point-type (or use the one already ehre) and then use this.
   For user-facing functions, please do not use re-purposed lists, arrays, matrices...
-- if already existing types in Oscar are almost what you need, consider improving them instead of writing you own.
-While it might be tempting to create a new polynomial ring type for the new application because some feature is missing, it causes a lot of work: will the new type support
+- If already existing types in Oscar are almost what you need, consider improving them instead of writing your own.
+While it might be tempting to create a new polynomial ring type for the new application because some feature is missing, it causes a lot of work and compability issues: Will the new type support
-  - normal functions (gcd, factor)
+  - normal functions (gcd, factor),
-  - quotient fields
+  - quotient fields,
-  - modules and residue rings
+  - modules and residue rings,
   - conversion to and from other already existing types?

 ## Code formatting

 ### Whitespace

+- Do not use tabs.
-- DO NOT put spaces "inside" parenthesis
+- Do not put spaces "inside" parenthesis.
-- DO put spaces after commas
+- Do put spaces after commas.

 Good example:
 ```julia